axkr/symja_android_library/readme.md

 First, you'll need a Java Development Kit (JDK) compatible with Java 11 or later.

-The Integrated Development Environment (IDE) Eclipse has a suitable in JDK already built-in, so you don't have to install Java by yourself.
+The Integrated Development Environment (IDE) Eclipse is shipped with a suitable JDK, so you don't have to install a JDK by yourself.
 Install and open the latest version of the Eclipse development IDE for Java Developers:

 * https://www.eclipse.org/downloads/packages/